Winston-Lin/dziganto.github.io/_posts/2017-7-28-Do-You-Even-Data-Science.md

 5. Make refinements
 6. Iterate

 Hmm, sounds an awful lot like the **Scientific Method**.
-Maybe this term *Data Scientist* is really just another name for someone who practices these ideas - a rebranding if you will.
+Maybe this term *data scientist* is really just another name for someone who practices these ideas - a rebranding if you will.
 Sure, we use fancy new tools and bandy about buzzwords like *machine learning* and *big data*, but let's not fool ourselves.
 At the core we're just doing math and science.

 In fact, if you leverage the Scientific Method to quantitatively drive your decisions, then I have news for you: you're absolutely doing some level of data science.
 Doesn't matter if you're generating a report of descriptive statistics for you boss, predicting the next trend on Twitter, or developing a bleeding edge machine learning algorithm in the lab.